rapid7/metasploit-framework/docs/metasploit-framework.wiki/Creating-Your-First-PR.md

 their description will be closed.

-In your PR description you should take care to mention what it is that you are submitting, details on the type of vulnerability and CVE-ID, if applicable, how to test the submission, as well as any special concerns or items of note that occured whilst conducting testing.
+In your PR description you should take care to mention what it is that you are submitting, details on the type of vulnerability and CVE-ID, if applicable, how to test the submission, as well as any special concerns or items of note that occurred whilst conducting testing.

 Once this is done a member of our team will review your PR within a few days and provide feedback on any changes that may still need to be made before the submission can be accepted.